Cap-go/docs/v3/plugin-api.md

 current() => Promise<{ current: string; currentNative: string; }>
 ```

-Get the current version, if none are set it returns `builtin`, currentNative is the original version install on the device
+Get the current version, if none is set it returns `builtin`, `currentNative` is the original version install on the device

 **Returns:** `Promise<{ current: string; currentNative: string; }>`